DiscreteTom/vscode-ift-highlighter/README.md

 </story>
 ```

-`#include` field can include other ift files in current file.
-Ift file name can not contain spaces. `#include` must be the top a ift file.
+`#include` field can include other IFT files in current file.
+IFT file name can not contain spaces. `#include` must be the top a IFT file.
 After `#include` there must be an empty line.